banner

 Companies must keep fresh, find new problems to solve, gain new skills and explore for attractive new sectors.
 Go down uncharted alleys and see what’s at the end.
 Many times, these are dead ends, but sometimes they open up to broad avenues and exciting new markets.
 Recalibrating your company definition is an excellent way to open the door to new areas for opportunity and growth.

-About the Authortvm image
+About the Author

 Mr. Metz has a B.S. degree in Mathematics and Computer Science from the University of Oregon.
 He holds an MBA degree from the University of California at Berkeley.
-He is a frequent speaker on mergers, acquisitions and entrepreneurial topics.

 Purchase from Amazon: